dasher-project/dasher-electron/README.md

 ## MozoLM
 To enable and start the micro-service, you must have have Docker installed.
-Steps 1 and 2 can be triggered by a script via `npm run`:
+Steps 1 and 2 can be triggered by a script via `npm start`:

 0. Define Training File
 1. Start the Envoy Proxy